 - 6.14 Adopted Policy SP7 of the 2013-33 Local Plan seeks high standards of urban and architectural design, which responds positively to local character and context.
 Policies SPL3 and LP4 of Section 2 of the 2013-33 Local Plan also require, amongst other things, that developments deliver new dwellings that are designed to high standards and which, together with a well-considered site layout, create a unique sense of place.
-Paragraph 127 of the Framework requires that developments are visually attractive as a result of good architecture, are sympathetic to local character, and establish or maintain a strong sense of place. - 6.15 Betts Green Road and Harwich Road comprise a variety of single, 1.5 and 2 storey dwellings as clearly demonstrated by the Building Heights plan accompanying the application (drawing number 0952_A_SC_209/A).
+Paragraph 127 of the Framework requires that developments are visually attractive as a result of good architecture, are sympathetic to local character, and establish or maintain a strong sense of place. - 6.15 Betts Green Road and Harwich Road comprise a variety of single, 1.5 and 2 storey dwellings as clearly demonstrated by the Building Heights plan accompanying the application (drawing number 0952\A\SC\209/A).
 In the context of this mixed character area there can be no objection to the alternative height and design proposed.
 The proposal is almost identical to the variation approved for Plot 1.
-The proposal will add variety to the character of the development itself whilst being in keeping with Plot 1 and the wider character of the area. - 6.16 In terms of layout, ample space is retained around the dwelling to all plot boundaries and to existing and proposed neighbouring properties.
-The footprint of the revised proposal is slightly smaller to that of the original approval.
-The revised dwelling and its siting within the plot increases the distance to the neighbouring properties fronting Harwich Road.
+The proposal will add variety to the character of the development itself whilst being in keeping with Plot 1 and the wider character of the area. - 6.16 In terms of layout, sufficient space is retained around the dwelling to all plot boundaries and to existing and proposed neighbouring properties.
+Having regard to the original approval, the siting of the proposed dwelling within the plot and the distance to neighbouring properties fronting Harwich Road is comparable.
+As with Plot 5, Plot 6 has open fields to the rear.
 The steep roof pitch and half hip roof arrangement minimises the bulk of the roof and visual impact of the height increase.
 For these reasons, the proposal will not appear cramped within its plot, nor cumulatively contribute to a cramped development overall.